inzynierka-ai/verse-monorepo/apps/backend/app/services/game_engine/README.md

 Located in the `tools/` directory, these are reusable components used by orchestrators:

-1. **WorldGenerator**
+1. **StoryGenerator**
-   - Generates detailed world description and rules
+   - Generates detailed story description and rules
-   - Takes WorldInput (theme, genre, year, setting)
+   - Takes StoryInput (theme, genre, year, setting)
-   - Produces complete World object
+   - Produces complete Story object

 2. **CharacterGenerator**
    - Generates detailed characters with personalities, backstories, and goals
-   - Takes CharacterDraft and World context
+   - Takes CharacterDraft and Story context
    - Produces Character objects with image prompts

 3. **LocationGenerator**
    - Generates detailed locations with descriptions and features
-   - Takes World context
+   - Takes Story context
    - Produces Location objects with image prompts

 4. **Narrator** (planned)